mgimond/Spatial_pre2021/_book/A04-Raster-Operations.md

+If you were to include traveling costs other than distance (such as elevation) you would assign those values to each cell instead of the constant value of `1`.

-A translation matrix allows one to define a 'traversing' cost (other than distance) to go from one cell to an adjacent cell.
-For example, differences in height between two adjacent cell could be defined as a 'cost'.
-In our example, we will assume that there are no 'costs' (other than distance) in traversing from one cell to any adjacent cell; we therefore assign a value of 1, (`function(x){1}`), to the translation between a cell and its adjacent cells (i.e. translation cost is uniform in all directions).
+A **translation matrix** allows one to define a 'traversing' cost  going from one cell to an adjacent cell.
+Since we are assuming there are no 'costs' (other than distance) in traversing from one cell to any adjacent cell we'll assign a value of 1, `function(x){1}`, to the translation between a cell and its adjacent cells (i.e. translation cost is uniform in all directions).

 There are four different ways in which 'adjacency' can be defined using the `transition` function.
 These are showcased in the next four blocks of code.

-In this example, adjacency is defined as a _four_ node (vertical and horizontal) connection (i.e. a "rook" move).
+In this example, adjacency is defined as a **four node** (vertical and horizontal) connection (i.e. a "rook" move).

 <img src="A04-Raster-Operations_files/figure-html/unnamed-chunk-37-1.png" width="288" style="display: block; margin: auto auto auto 0;" />